vdaas/vald/docs/contributing/coding-style.md

     ```
 ### Mock

-There is a lot of dependency between each package.
+In Vald, we use a lot of external library, there are a lot of dependencies between libraries.

 As a result, the complexity of the test has increased, and it has become more difficult to determine whether or not to mock dependent objects.